THE STORY BEHIND STEPWAY AND WHAT TO EXPECT FROM US

 Founded in June 2019 and received their CIO charity status in November 2019.

-FOUNDER AND CEO – Dawn Turner, BA (Hons) Criminology
+FOUNDER AND Consultant – Dawn Turner, BA (Hons) Criminology

-Dawn Turner, founder and CEO of STEPWAY CIO, has dedicated most of her adult life to supporting others, particularly those from the Armed Forces community.
+Dawn Turner, Founder and Consultant of STEPWAY CIO, has dedicated most of her adult life to supporting others, particularly those from the Armed Forces community.
 As a mother of two serving soldiers, one now a veteran, Dawn has first-hand experience of the challenges faced by military personnel when transitioning to civilian life.
-This deep understanding has driven her passion to provide the vital support veterans and their families need.
+This lived understanding has shaped her passion for providing the vital support that veterans and their families need.

-Dawn’s professional background lies in the caring and nursing sector, where she spent many years developing her skills and knowledge.
-Her academic achievements include a BA Honours degree in Criminology, with a specialisation in Veterans’ mental health and the complex challenges of adjustment disorder.
-This academic expertise is complemented by her extensive experience in the military charity sector, where she has worked in various roles supporting veterans and their families as they navigate civilian life.
+Dawn’s professional background lies in the caring and nursing sector, where she developed a wide range of skills and knowledge over many years.
+She also holds a BA Honours degree in Criminology, specialising in veterans’ mental health and the complex challenges of adjustment disorder.
+This academic expertise is complemented by her extensive experience in the military charity sector, where she has worked in various roles to support veterans and their families as they navigate civilian life.

-In addition to her work with STEPWAY, Dawn has been a guest speaker and external advisor at University College Birmingham and the University of Chester (Shrewsbury campus).
-These roles have allowed her to share her expertise in veterans’ mental health and adjustment issues with students and professionals alike, contributing to ongoing research and educational development in these critical areas.
+Alongside her work with STEPWAY, Dawn has been invited to share her expertise as a guest speaker and external advisor at University College Birmingham and the University of Chester (Shrewsbury campus).
+These roles have enabled her to contribute to research and education in the field of veterans’ mental health and adjustment.

 The History Behind STEPWAY and the 7-Step Civilian Skills Program